 - Splenectomy.
 80% respond to splenectomy, and remission is maintained in 66% for at least five years with no additional treatment.
 Complications include infection/septicaemia, bleeding, thrombosis and relapse.

-- Thrombopoietin receptor agonists -romiplostim and eltrombopag.
+- Thrombopoietin receptor agonists - romiplostim and eltrombopag.
 These stimulate platelet production and may be considered for those who are at risk of bleeding and have failed to respond to other treatments.
 When stopped, platelet levels may drop even lower than before treatment, so careful monitoring is required.
-Both are approved by the National Institute for Health and Care Excellence (NICE) in refractory cases under specific conditions.[11, 12]
+Both are approved by the NICE in refractory cases under specific conditions.[12, 13]

 - Rituximab.
 This can also be used off-licence as a second-line option in certain refractory cases, but long-term safety data are lacking.